mdn/stumptown-content/content/html/guides/Preloading_content/Preloading_content.md

 related_content: /content/related_content/html.yaml
 recipe: guide
 ---
-The `preload` value of the [`<link>`](/en-US/docs/Web/HTML/Element/link) element's `rel` attribute lets you declare fetch requests in the HTML's [`<head>`](/en-US/docs/Web/HTML/Element/head), specifying resources that your page will need very soon, which you want to start loading early in the page lifecycle, before browsers' main rendering machinery kicks in.
+The `preload` value of the [`<link>`](/en-US/docs/Web/HTML/Element/link) element's `rel` attribute lets you declare fetch requests in the HTML's [`<head>`](/en-US/docs/Web/HTML/Element/head), specifying resources that your page will need very soon, which you want to start loading early in the page life cycle, before browsers' main rendering machinery kicks in.
 This ensures they are available earlier and are less likely to block the page's render, improving performance.

 This article provides a basic guide to how `<link rel="preload">` works.